Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Numerical Results

-Fig.~\ref{fig:prob_eval_bar} shows the spectral properties of the top eigenvalues of $\widetilde{H}^{(k)}$ according to Theorem~\ref{thm:eval}.
-The multiplicities $2k + 1, 2k + 3, 2k + 5, \dots$ of the top eigenvalues are clearly demonstrated in the bar plots for $p = 1$ (the first row in Fig.~\ref{fig:prob_eval_bar}).
+In the second experiment, we use $10,000$ frames to show the spectral properties and the performance of the MFCA algorithm for large sample size.
+The clean geometric neighborhood graph is constructed by connecting points where $\langle \pi(x_i) , \pi(x_j) \rangle > 0.92$ (within $23.1^\circ$ opening angle).
+We compute the eigenvalues and eigenvectors of the normalized Hermitian matrix, $\widetilde{H}^{(k)} = D^{-1/2}H D^{-1/2}$.
+Figure~\ref{fig:prob_eval_bar} shows the top eigenvalues of $\widetilde{H}^{(k)}$.
+The multiplicities $2k + 1, 2k + 3, 2k + 5, \dots$ of the top eigenvalues are clearly demonstrated in the bar plots for $p = 1$ (the first row in Figure~\ref{fig:prob_eval_bar}).
 As $p$ decreases, the top spectral gap gets smaller and when $p = 0.1$, it is hard to identify the spectral gap for $k = 1$, whereas the top spectral gap at $k = 5$ is still noticeable.
 This is consistent with our expectation for improved spectral stability for larger $k$.

-The estimated $A_{ij}^{(k)}$'s provide good approximations to $\left(\langle \pi(x_i), \pi(x_j) \rangle + 1 \right )^k/2^k $ (see the top row of Fig.~\ref{fig:prob_emb_scatter}).
+The estimated $A_{ij}^{(k)}$'s provide good approximations to $\left(\langle \pi(x_i), \pi(x_j) \rangle + 1 \right )^k/2^k $ (see the top row of Figure~\ref{fig:prob_emb_scatter}).
 This approximation deteriorates as $p$ decreases.
-The lower left sub-figure of Fig.~\ref{fig:prob_emb_scatter} shows that the original single frequency class averaging nearest neighbor search algorithm fails at $p = 0.08$.
-Fig.~\ref{fig:mfca_scatter} shows the scatter plots of the combined affinity against the dot products $\langle \pi(x_i), \pi(x_j) \rangle $ between the true viewing angles at varying $p$.
-Even at $p = 0.08$, the combined affinity $A_{ij}^\text{All}$ is still able to identify frames of similar viewing directions, in contrast to the approximation results in Fig.~\ref{fig:prob_emb_scatter}.
+The lower left sub-figure of Figure~\ref{fig:prob_emb_scatter} shows that the original single frequency class averaging nearest neighbor search algorithm fails at $p = 0.08$.
+Figure~\ref{fig:mfca_scatter} shows the scatter plots of the combined affinity against the dot products $\langle \pi(x_i), \pi(x_j) \rangle $ between the true viewing angles at varying $p$.
+Even at $p = 0.08$, the combined affinity $A_{ij}^\text{All}$ is still able to identify frames of similar viewing directions.